Parts of a Garage Door Opener System

 4. Drums

-The drums are essentially pulley wheels attached to the ends of the tube shaft.
+Essentially pulley wheels, drums are attached to the tube shaft’s end points.
 When the energy from the springs is released, it causes the drums to rotate.
 Since the drums connect to the cables, this rotation causes the cables to move.

 5. Cables

-The connection point between the opening mechanism and the door itself comes in the form of metal lifting cables on each side of the door.
-The bottom of each garage door cable connects to the bottom of the door, while the top connects to the drum.
-When the drum rotates, it begins rolling up the cable.
-As the cables are pulled upward, they lift the door with them.
+The connection point between the opening mechanism and the door itself comes in the form of metal lifting cables that run vertically from the bottom of the door to the drums.
+They connect the door to the opener mechanism.
+As the drums rotate, the cables pull upward to lift the door.

 6. Tracks and Rollers